 24.3 MP FX-format CMOS Image Sensor

 Excellent image quality and high definition resolution are attainable in D750 with a more extensive dynamic range.
-The collaboration of 24.3 MP FX-format CMOS Image Sensor and EXPEED 4 Processor achieve fast frame rates with low noise and wide ISO range at 12800 expandable to 51200.
+The 24.3 MP FX-format CMOS Image Sensor and EXPEED 4 Processor collaboration achieve fast frame rates with low noise and a wide ISO range at 12800 expandable to 51200.

-It also has the shooting speed and frame numbers as follows: 6.5 fps with 44 shots for fine JPEG, 6.6 fps with 13 shots for raw, and 6.6 fps with 11 shots for Raw and Fine JPEG.
+It also has the shooting speed and frame numbers: 6.5 fps with 44 shots for fine JPEG, 6.6 fps with 13 shots for raw, and 6.6 fps with 11 shots for Raw and Fine JPEG.

 Impressive, isn’t it?
 If not for the limited buffer that slows down Nikon D750’s shots, it is still faster than D810 and D610.

 Emphasize lost detail due to contrasting lighting compensation.
 Mostly it happens during extreme brightness wherein there’s a seizing between light and darkness in the image.

 Shadowing is excellent.
 The matrix meter will correct the amount of light in the final picture through Active D-Lighting, a function designed by one of its two elements: exposure reduction.

 On the other hand, there’s an automatic readjustment to make the image natural by brightening the shadow in a context-sensitive manner.
 Nikon upgraded D-Lightingto manually create adjustments after taking the image, a fantastic feature for a better picture.

 Changing shooting modes one after another is quite a hassle for action photography.
 Still, Nikon D750 eased the burden by customizing the OK button into shooting, Live View, and Playback Mode of 100% zoom, which is uncommon for a full-frame kind of camera.